FiorelaCiroku/XD-Testing/README.md

 # Test management

-This repository is created to investigate the usage of actions for testing.
+This repository is created to keep track on the progress of an automated test management using Github Actions.
+The testing methodology is based on the [eXtreme Design](extremedesign.info) ontology modelling methodology.